poshi1865/poshi1865/README.md

 I’m a student in my 3rd year of Computer Science Engineering

-I’m currently learning about software development and cyber security
+Currently learning about software development and cyber security

 You can reach out to me on my email address: naachiketpant88@gmail.com